MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

       cnf    = propbu(cnfred)
       cnfred = try(DN <+ (DefI <+ DefE <+ DMA <+ DMO <+ DOAL <+ DOAR); cnf)

-That is, the `propbu(s)` strategy defines a complete bottom-up traversal over propostion terms, applying the strategy `s` to a term after transforming its subterms.
+That is, the `propbu(s)` strategy defines a complete bottom-up traversal over proposition terms, applying the strategy `s` to a term after transforming its subterms.
 The strategy is completely independent of the `dnf` and `cnf` transformations, which instantiate the strategy using the `dnfred` and `cnfred` strategies.

 Come to think of it, `dnfred` and `cnfred` are somewhat useless now and can be inlined directly in the instantiation of the `propbu(s)` strategy: